By Aaron Schonhoff, Research and Evaluation Associate at Joining Vision and Action

 General Data Sets

 In recent years the census has done a good job of developing useful tools for public use.
-An interactive population map can be drilled down to the census block level.
+Population change is just the beginning when it comes to data displayed in interactive maps.
 The Census Business Builder takes a variety of data sources, including the continuously administered and updated American Community Survey, Quarterly Workforce Indicators and consumer spending data, to help businesses looking to expand or potential new businesses to collect analytics to better understand their potential markets.

 The Open Data Network allows for geographical comparisons quickly and easily.

 Looking for data on opinions and perspectives of the American public on a wide range of social trends and beliefs?